cyberark/DLLSpy/Readme.md

 # DLLSpy

-DLLSpy is a that detects DLL hijacking in running processes, services and in their binaries.
+DLLSpy is a tool that detects DLL hijacking in running processes, services and in their binaries.

 ## Installation